Ink Blowing the Chinese Way

 “梅、竹、兰、菊” what is the special meaning of these characters?
 In China we call them four “君子”。“君子” means the man of noble character, they all represent different noble characters. “梅” is representative of unsullied and aspiring people. “竹” is an unassertive person. “兰” is a virtuous capable person. “菊” is used to represent a recluse.
 For this class we are going to blow a plum blossom.

-It is a very easy way of painting, but it is hard to blow the ink if your lungs are not good.
+It is a very easy way of painting, but it is hard if your lungs are not good.
 You may not control the ink, when you make the plum tree you will make the branch together.
-Before you make the ink blowing painting you need to train your lungs.
+Before you make the painting, you need to train your lungs.
 After the ink has been blown, you can put your finger on the red ink and decorate it.

 Let’s see our painting, which one do you think is the best?